Exact and Approximate Counting of Database Repairs: Proofs of Section

 and

-By the definition of the database $K$, we have that:
+By the definition of the database $K$, we have that

-This is because the only shared variables among $Q$ and $\alpha$ occur in $\pvar{\alpha}{\dep}$ and $K$ contains a corresponding fact for every possible function from $\pvar{\alpha}{\dep}$ to $\adom{D}$.
+This is because the only shared variables among $Q$ and $\alpha$ occur in $\pvar{\alpha}{\dep}$, and $K$ contains a corresponding fact for every possible function from $\pvar{\alpha}{\dep}$ to $\adom{D}$.
 Moreover, the database $K$ is consistent; hence, every repair of $E$ contains all the facts of $K$.
-By combining the above results, we obtain the following:
+From the above results,

-\paragraph{Rule R5.} The proof for rule R5 in the case of primary keys is rather straightforward~\cite{MaWi13}, as all the terms that occur at primary-lhs positions (resp.~non-primary-lhs positions) correspond to attributes on the left-hand side (resp.~right-hand side) of the key.
-This is not the case in our setting, because two non-primary-lhs positions might correspond to attributes that occur in two different FDs (possibly on two different sides---one on the left-hand side of an FD and one on the right-hand side of another FD).
-Hence, here, when we remove an occurrence of some variable, we have to carefully choose which occurrence of this variable to remove.
-In the proof, we consider all the possible cases according to the definition of $>$.